jossmac/react-pseudo-state/README.md

 };
 ```

-The actual pseudo-state component only has two properties:
+The actual `PseudoState` component only has two properties:

 ```jsx
 type Props = {